Pension investment account

 • Flexible deposits, with a personal contribution of up to EUR 6'840 per year

-• Deposits of from EUR 360 up to EUR 1'800 per year are eligible for support
+• Contributions of at least EUR 120 up to EUR 1'800 per year are eligible for the subsidy.
+The subsidy is calculated in proportion to your own contribution:

 • Basic state allowance of up to EUR 540 per year

-• Child allowances of up to EUR 300 per year
+• Child allowances of up to EUR 300 per child per year

 • Additional tax relief possible